 Today, Phillips-Strickland House is still a high quality residential care center offering maximum independence to residents.
 Carefully prepared meals, assistance with activities of daily living, therapeutic and recreational activities, and the loving care of a certified and licensed staff ensure that each resident has a future filled with promise and the opportunity to thrive.

 More than just a retirement home, Phillips-Strickland House is a way of life for the men and women who live at 21 Boyd Street.

 The Phillips-Strickland House Corporation consists of more than 160 VOLUNTEER Corporators, including 12 members of the Board of Directors.
 Board meetings are held bimonthly.
 There are several committees that meet frequently and report to the Board.
 Management of Phillips-Strickland and the employment of a full time staff adequate to provide care for all residents is the responsibility of the Executive Director/Administrator.

 Volunteers assist with daily activities that include: bingo, exercises, reading groups and more.
 We also have many opportunities for volunteers to get to know our residents on a one on one basis.
 Just visiting and sharing conversation is so important to our residents.

-- We are currently looking for an individual or small group that could come help host our weekly Bingo Games.
+- We are currently looking for an individual that could come help with our weekly Bingo Games.
 We usually have the bingo games on Wednesdays from 2:00 p.m. to 3:00 p.m.

 The first step in applying for admission to Phillips-Strickland House is to complete an admission form.